vishrutss/Text-based-adventure-game-in-Rust/README.md

 ## Testing

 We conducted manual testing of the code to identify working and non-working features.
 One challenge we encountered was handling unexpected inputs from the player.
-For example, when the player entered an invalid input like ```get forest```, the object `forest` would mistakenly get added to the inventory.
+For example, when the player entered an invalid input like `get forest`, the object `forest` would mistakenly get added to the inventory.
 To address such minor errors, we ran the code multiple times and made necessary fixes.

 Another method of testing the game involved having a friend play it without any prior knowledge or understanding of how it functioned.
 As he progressed through the game, he encountered and defeated an enemy, which helped us discover a bug.
 We had forgotten to account for the scenario when the enemy's health was depleted to 0.
 The game didn't end, allowing the player to keep attacking the enemy until the game crashed due to negative enemy health.
 We eventually fixed this bug.

 Additionally, we tested for exceptions where the attack was not functioning correctly and resolved those issues as well.

+We also wrote some unit tests for some of the function and we have created a folder called tests and added a file `unit_tests.rs`.
+Some of the functions for which tests are written are - game_over(), do_consume(), do_look(), etc.

 ## Link to Video

 [Click to see Video](https://gitlab.cecs.pdx.edu/a-text-based-adventure-game/rust-in-peace/-/blob/main/PRESENTATION.mp4)

 ## Example of our code